-The Elwood Blues Revue faced a decision in the summer of 1988: Do they continue on as a working band or does the Revue remain something of a lark for Aykroyd, an ensemble he can bring together every now and then when an opportunity arises to resurrect his alter ego?
+The Elwood Blues Revue faced a decision in the summer of 1988: do they continue on as a working band or does the Revue remain something of a lark for Dan Aykroyd, an ensemble he can bring together every now and then when an opportunity arises to resurrect his alter ego?

 The answer, as it happened, was ‘Both.’